My journey to experience the world's best restaurants began in 2010 while living in Medellin, Colombia.

 Before the wedding, I joined them for dinner at D.O.M. in Sao Paulo, which ranked #3 in Latin America (behind Central and Maido) and #11 in the world at the time.

 Chef-owner Alex Atala has been instrumental in elevating Brazilian cuisine to the international stage, thus increasing interest and exposure.

 Dinner at D.O.M. was the only meal on this list that I ate with more than one other person.
 Thus I was more focused on conversation than food.

 Restaurant Tim Raue

 July 29, 2015 | Berlin | Asian-inspired

 Amid a four-month trip to Eastern Europe, I flew to Berlin for a digital nomad conference.

 I took the opportunity to catch up with my friends Mark and Fernanda at two-Michelin-star Restaurant Tim Raue, which entered the World's 50 Best Restaurants list at #34 the following year.

-The most memorable dish was the silky-smooth goose liver, which to this day, remains the prettiest presentation of foie gras I've seen.
+The most remarkable dish was a silky-smooth goose liver, which to this day, remains the prettiest presentation of foie gras I've seen.